 With designers from Nier: Automata and Bayonetta at the helm expect combat to be flashy and fast-paced, and include plenty of large-scale enemy encounters.
 Since Astral Chain is an action game, battles will take place in real time and has you and your Legion using powerful melee and long-range attacks to take down enemies.
 Additionally, the game will feature some stealth mechanics as well as team-up maneuvers, as we see the player character and their Legion perform a coordinated attack that fires a blast of energy at a single-target in the trailer.

 The announcement trailer also shows a few scenes where the player character can be seen riding a motorcycle, which may be made available over the course of the game.
-Given the large size of the Ark, it makes sense to include additional methods for travelling.
+Given the large size of the Ark, it makes sense to include additional methods for traveling.

 The Final Word

 It’s exciting to see PlatinumGames on a new creative venture.
 Astral Chain looks like it has an interesting story to tell and is sure to deliver the same satisfying combat Platinum is known for.
-Releasing the game as a Switch-exclusive may be a turn-off for some players, however it serves as a reminder for how many diverse and unique experiences are available in the Switch’s growing library.
+Releasing the game as a Switch-exclusive may be a turn-off for some players, however, it serves as a reminder for how many diverse and unique experiences are available in the Switch’s growing library.

 We can’t wait to explore the Ark’s cyberpunk metropolis and slice up aliens when Astral Chain releases later this summer.
 If you’re looking for some great games to keep you busy until then, check out our list for the best Nintendo Switch games you can play right now!